tjtelan/rust-examples/README.md

 This crate use a [docker-compose.yml](redis/docker-compose.yml) to start a redis server.
 Connects to redis server, sets a key and then fetches value

 ### vault
-This crate use a [docker-compose.yml](vault/docker-compose.yml) to start a vault server.
-Uses my personal fork of `hashicorp_vault`, and tests out setting and getting key/value secrets.
+This crate use a [docker-compose.yml](vault/docker-compose.yml) to start a vault server, and tests out setting and getting key/value secrets.